Nazi Party rally grounds: Luitpoldarena

 During the party rallies, deployments of the SA and the SS with up to 150,000 people took place in this area.
 The central "relic" here was the "Blutfahne" (Blood flag), which was allegedly carried by the Beer Hall Putsch rebels and was soaked with the blood of one of them.
 At the "Blutfahnenweihe" (Blood flag consecration), new "Standarten" (flags) of SA- and SS-units were "consecrated" by touching their guidons with the "Blutfahne".

+While the Swastikas depicted on Nazi Flags appear very similar to those Used by Germany’s former World War Two ally Japan to denote 80,000 Japanese Buddhist Temples on Modern Electronic Cellphone Maps, the Two Styles of Swastika are in fact Reversed & Offset by a 45 degree angle.
+The Modern Japanese usage of this style of Swastika has no known historical significance related to Germany or the Nazis.

 After 1945 the city of Nuremberg redesigned the area into a park again.
 All buildings from the NS era were demolished.
-Only the half-round of the terraces of the main grandstand is recognizable.
+Only the half-round of the terraces of the main grandstand remains.

 Ehrenhalle (Hall of Honour)

 The "Ehrenhalle" was built by the City of Nuremberg according to a plan of German architect Fritz Mayer.
 It was inaugurated in 1930, before the Hitler era during the Weimar Republic.
 It is an arcaded hall with an adjacent cobbled stone terrace with two rows of pedestals for fire bowls.
 All fourteen pylons remain virtually intact and have not been ignited since the final Nazi party rally in September 1938.
 Originally the hall was to be a memorial site for the 9,855 soldiers from Nuremberg who had fallen in World War I.

-During the Party Congress of 1929 the then unfinished "Hall of Honour" was used for the enactment of a cult of the dead by the National Socialists for the first time.
+During the Party Congress of 1929 the then unfinished "Hall of Honour" was first used to memorialize dead.
 During the Third Reich the Nazis used the site primarily as a commemoration for the fallen soldiers of World War I and commemoration of the 16 dead of the "Hitlerputsch" (the so-called "Martyrs of the NS Movement") (Beer Hall Putsch) on 9 November 1923 in Munich.
-Hitler, accompanied by SS leader Heinrich Himmler and SA leader Viktor Lutze, strode through the arena over the 240 meters long granite path from the main grandstand to the terrace of the Ehrenhalle and showed the Nazi salute there.
+Hitler, accompanied by SS leader Heinrich Himmler and SA leader Viktor Lutze, strode through the arena over the 240-meter-long granite path from the main grandstand to the terrace of the Ehrenhalle and showed the Nazi salute there.
 The ritual was the climax of the celebration.